Cooling is crucial for optimum performance, especially where forced induction is concerned. So let’s take a closer look at how to keep your car cool!

 The size of the cooler has a massive effect on its cooling properties, but it is not always a case of ‘bigger is better’.
-The cooler needs to be correctly sized for its application.
+You need a cooler that’s the correct size for its application.
 It is more to do with volume of the cooler and mass of the working fluid (oil, air, water) than the actual size of the cooler itself.

 The optimum size of a cooler is a compromise between different factors, the most common being space available in the engine bay.
-Intercoolers also have to consider the fact that the more volume there is, the more turbo lag is increased because there is a larger volume to fill before any of the charge air enters the engine.
+Intercoolers also have to consider the fact that the more volume there is, the more turbo lag there is to contend with.
+That’s due to there being a larger volume to fill before any of the charge air enters the engine.

 There will almost always be a pressure drop across a cooler; the physical restriction of working its way through the cooler will mean the pressure of the fluid coming out will always be less than the pressure going in.
 And this effect gets worse with larger volumes, so a bigger cooler will have more of a pressure drop across the cooler.